KennedyOwinoJnr/Loan-Default-Prediction/README.md

 - Provide actionable recommendations to the Lending Company based on model insights.
 - Develop an API to handle request and respond with predicted loan status of the applicant.

+### Metrics Of Success

+While specific benchmarks can vary by organization and context, a recall rate of 70-80% is often considered acceptable for high-risk applications like loan default prediction.
+This ensures that the majority of potential defaulters are identified, reducing financial risk.

+Therefore for this project we aim to achieve a recall score of above 70% so that we have a model that meets the industry standards.

 ## Dataset

 The dataset comprises historical loan application records of 396,030 borrowers, including various features that describe the applicants' profiles and the outcomes of their loan applications.